A $2$-compact group as a spets: Main results

 \section{Main results}

-Let $\F$ be a saturated fusion system, $\alpha$ be an $\F$-compatible family and $d \ge 0$ be a non-negative integer.
+Let $\F$ be a saturated fusion system on a finite $p$-group $S$, $\alpha$ be an $\F$-compatible family and $d \ge 0$ be a non-negative integer.
 Following \cite[Section 2]{kessar2018weight}, for any $\F$-centric subgroup $P$ of $S$ let $\N_P$ be the set of non-empty normal chains $\sigma$ of $p$-subgroups of $\Out_\F(P)$ starting at the trivial subgroup; that is, chains of the form

 with the property that $X_i$ is normal in $X_m$ for $0\leq i\leq m$.
 We set $|\sigma| = m$, and call $m$ the {\it length} of $\sigma$.
 We also define